-Classification as debt or equity - Debt and equity instruments issued by a group entity are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.
+- Classification as debt or equity -

+Debt and equity instruments are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements.

+- Equity instruments -

-Equity Instruments - An equity instrument is any contract that evidences a residual interest in the assets of an entity.
-Equity instruments issued by a group entity are recognized at the proceeds received, net of direct issuance costs.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity.
+Equity instruments issued by a the Entity are recognized considering the proceeds received, net of direct issuance costs.